Skip to content

 She had a Spring/Summer look and an Autumn/Winter one.
 Everything, including the wallpaper, was changed to reflect the change in seasons.

-Symmetry in Baroque architecture was all about a representation of order, balance, and perfection, qualities highly valued during the reign of Louis XIV and subsequent French monarchs.
+Symmetry in Baroque architecture represented order, balance, and perfection, qualities highly valued during the reign of Louis XIV and subsequent French monarchs.

-It was also about creating division and emphasising a person’s role within the court.
+It was also about creating division and emphasizing a person’s role within the court.
 Naturally, the king had the biggest of everything, making sure there was no doubt as to his importance.

 The Protocols of the Palace